dvanderslice/azureimmersionworkshop/README.md

 > **Note**: In this lab, you will use the Microsoft-provided assessment and migration tools within Azure Migrate.
 A number of third-party tools are also integrated with Azure Migrate for both assessment and migration.
 You may wish to spend some time exploring these third-party options outside of this lab.

 1. Open your browser, navigate to **https://portal.azure.com**, and log in with your Azure subscription credentials.
+The credentials are on the desktop of your lab virtual machine.
+Follow the link in the automated email to access your lab.
+You do not need to access the portal.azure.com website from your local machine.

 2. Select **All services** in the portal's left navigation, then search for and select **Azure Migrate** to open the Azure Migrate Overview blade, shown below.